 Vegetables can also improve bone density.
 Low bone density can contribute to conditions like osteoporosis and osteopenia (low bone mass), and eating more vegetables during childhood and young adulthood is linked to denser bones.

 A common risk factor for developing osteoporosis is increased bone turnover, where old bone breaks down and forms new bone.
-One study showed that post-menopausal women who eat more servings of vegetables high in antioxidants showed a decrease in bone turnover.
+One study showed that post-menopausal women who eat more vegetables high in antioxidants showed a decrease in bone turnover.

-For ideas of how to incorporate more veg into your diet, have a read of our article; 10 simple ways to add more fruit and vegetables to your diet.
+For ideas of how to incorporate more veg into your diet, have a read of our article: 10 simple ways to add more fruit and vegetables to your diet.

 And for more information on how nutrition can affect bone health, head over to the Royal Osteoporosis Society (ROS) website using the button below.